Learn how to make hanging hearts that you can fill with lavender, or other scents. Display in your home or use to scent clothes draws and closets.

 Check when pinning that the pins come through on the drawn line on both layers of fabric, this will help with accurate sewing.

 Prepare a piece of ribbon that will allow you to hang the heart when finished.
-We chose a piece of double sided satin ribbon that was 1/4″ (5mm) wide.
+I chose a piece of double sided satin ribbon that was 1/4″ (5mm) wide.
 Cut a length of ribbon that measures 6″ (15cm).

 Fold the ribbon in half.